Popular Types of Sales Management Structures

 The Most Popular Sales Management Structures

-The most popular organizational structures incorporate the aspects discussed above, leaning more heavily on the ones that benefit them the most.
 There are four types of sales structures commonly used by today’s businesses:

-Which one you’ll choose will depend on what you’re selling, how many people are on your team, and who your clients are.
+Which one you’ll choose will depend on what you’re selling, how many people are on your team and who your clients are.

 Geographic territory structure